jchakir/rainfall/level6/walkthrough.md

 Second, we have two allocated memory blocks using `malloc`, the first one `buff` with size **64**, second one is `func` with **4** of size.

-the blocks are allocated in memory in alligned way like bellow:
+the blocks are allocated in memory in aligned way like below:

 ```
              H          e              a          p